tgarnier067/Cultural_Classification/README.md

 - `04_Modeling_CNN`
   Trains a CNN on the images available on Wikipedia pages.
   Option to train on a dataset with missing images dropped or filled with blank placeholders.
+Input dataset : train_df_images.json and dev_df_images.json

 - `04_Modeling_description`
   Uses item descriptions.
 Applies embedding and various classification techniques.